* Hu, Putin worried by state of global economy

 Putin, 59, limped slightly as he greeted leaders at the summit.
 Aides said he had merely pulled a muscle.
 Underlining Putin’s good health, a spokesman said he had a “very active lifestyle.”

-Discussions at the two-day meeting focused on food security and trade liberalisation.
+Discussions at the two-day meeting will focus on food security and trade liberalisation.
 An agreement was reached before the summit to slash import duties on technologies that can promote economic growth without endangering the environment.

-Breakthroughs are not expected on other trade issues at the meeting, from which U.S. President Barack Obama is absent.
-He has been attending the Democratic Party convention and Washington is represented by Secretary of State Hillary Clinton.
+Breakthroughs are not expected on other trade issues at the meeting, which U.S. President Barack Obama is missing.
+He has been attending the Democratic Party convention and Washington is being represented by Secretary of State Hillary Clinton.

-Also missing the summit was Australian Prime Minister Julia Gillard, who went home after learning her father had died.
+Also missing the summit was Australian Prime Minister Julia Gillard.
+Putin said she had dropped out because her father had died.